 At the start of deposition, the depositor will be asked to provide information about the experimental methods employed to determine the structure.

 For an NMR deposition that includes a coordinate file, select "Solution NMR" or "Solid-state NMR" as the Experimental Method.
-Once "Solution NMR" or "Solid-state NMR" has been selected as the Experimental Method, the PDB and BMRB checkboxes will automatically be checked for the requested accession codes.
+Once "Solution NMR" or "Solid-state NMR" has been selected as the Experimental Method, you will see questions about whether you are depositing coordinates and/or experimental data.
+After you answer the questions, the PDB and BMRB check boxes will automatically be checked for the appropriate accession codes.
 Press the "Start deposition" button to initiate a deposition session.

-For an NMR deposition that does not include a coordinate file, select "Solution NMR" or "Solid-state NMR" as the Experimental Method and deselect PDB as a requested accession code.
-Once BMRB is the only requested accession code, the "Deposit NMR data at BMRB" and "Deposit NMR data at PDBj-BMRB" buttons will appear at the bottom of the screen.
-The depositor should click the appropriate link to be re-directed to the BMRB deposition start page.
+For an NMR deposition that does not include a coordinate file, select "Solution NMR" or "Solid-state NMR" as the Experimental Method and you will then be asked "Are you depositing coordinates with this submission?".
+Select "No, experimental data only", and you will see that BMRB is the only requested accession code, and a "Deposit NMR data at BMRB" button will appear at the bottom of the screen.
+Once you click the button, you will then be re-directed to the BMRB deposition start page.
 Please note that if you make a BMRB-only deposition, later deposition of associated coordinates will require that an additional, new PDB-only deposition be made.

 File upload requirements